Biden condemns rioting, blasts Trump's response in fiery post-convention speech

 Video seen on social media shows Sheskey shooting at Blake as he reached into his vehicle, where Wisconsin officials later said a knife was found.
 The shooting, witnessed by his children who were in the vehicle, left Blake paralyzed from the waist down.

 During the protests sparked by the shooting, a self-described militia member is accused of fatally shooting two people and wounding a third.
-Teenager Kyle Rittenhouse faces murder charges in the shootings; his lawyer has claimed self-defense.
+Teenager Kyle Rittenhouse faces homicide charges in the shootings; his lawyer has claimed self-defense.

 The nationwide unrest was sparked by the late May death of Black man George Floyd while in custody of police in Minnesota.
 Trump, who has denounced protesters as “thugs” while sharply defending the police, has throughout the summer cast American cities under liberal leadership as under siege by violent and lawless anarchy.
 While many of the demonstrations have been peaceful, rioting and looting has broken out in a handful of cities.